Politics of Malaysia

 Politics of Malaysia takes place in the framework of a federal representative democratic constitutional monarchy, in which the Yang di-Pertuan Agong is head of state and the Prime Minister of Malaysia is the head of government.
 Executive power is exercised by the federal government and the 13 state governments.
 Legislative power is vested in the federal parliament and the 13 state assemblies.
 The judiciary is independent of the executive and the legislature, though the executive maintains a certain level of influence in the appointment of judges to the courts.

 The Constitution of Malaysia is codified and the system of government is based on the Westminster system.
 The hierarchy of authority in Malaysia, in accordance to the Federal Constitution, stipulates the three branches (administrative components) of the Malaysian government as consisting of the Executive, Judiciary and Legislative branch.
 Whereas, the Parliament consists of the Dewan Negara (Upper House/Senate) and Dewan Rakyat (Lower House/House of Representatives).

 Malaysia has had a multi-party system since the first direct election of the Federal Legislative Council of Malaya in 1955 on a first-past-the-post basis.
-The ruling party was the Alliance Party (Parti Perikatan) coalition and from 1973 onwards, its successor, the Barisan Nasional (National Front) coalition.
-Together with its predecessor, the Barisan Nasional (BN) government served for 61 years and was one of the world's longest serving governments until it lost power to the Pakatan Harapan (PH) coalition in the 14th general election that was held on 9 May 2018.
-Following the 2020–22 Malaysian political crisis, the Perikatan Nasional government served from 1 March 2020 to 17 August 2021 when Barisan Nasional withdrew support and left the coalition.
+The ruling party was the Alliance Party (Parti Perikatan) coalition and from 1973 onwards, its successor, the Barisan Nasional (BN) coalition.
+Together with its predecessor the Alliance Party, BN had governed for 63 years since 1955 and was one of the world's longest serving governments until it lost power to the Pakatan Harapan (PH) coalition in the 2018 Malaysian general election.
+Following the 2020–22 Malaysian political crisis, the Perikatan Nasional (PN) government served from 1 March 2020 to 17 August 2021 when BN withdrew support and left the coalition.

 As a result of the 2022 Malaysian general election, a hung parliament was elected.
-Anwar Ibrahim of the Pakatan Harapan coalition was appointed as the new Prime Minister to lead the coalition government known as the Unity Government, consisting of other political coalitions of Barisan Nasional, Gabungan Parti Sarawak, Gabungan Rakyat Sabah and several other political parties and independents.
-Perikatan Nasional, as the sole coalition not in the Unity Government, serves as the Opposition.
+Anwar Ibrahim of the Pakatan Harapan (PH) coalition was appointed as the new Prime Minister to lead the grand coalition government known as the Unity Government, consisting of other political coalitions of BN, Gabungan Parti Sarawak (GPS), Gabungan Rakyat Sabah (GRS) and several other political parties and independents.
+Perikatan Nasional (PN), as the sole coalition not in the Unity Government, serves as the Opposition.

-The Malaysian United Democratic Alliance (MUDA), represented by Syed Saddiq in the Dewan Rakyat, withdrew support of the government and had joined the Opposition since 10 September 2023 over the Discharge Not Amounting to Acquital (DNAA) given to Deputy Prime Minister Ahmad Zahid Hamidi.